AincradOT/platform/docs/architecture/platforming.md

 ### 2. Platform provisioning

-- Clone `platform`.
+- Clone `platform` repository
-- Run the `cloud/` Terraform roots in order.
-- Run the `github/` Terraform root.
-- Configure GitHub Actions for the platform repository so it can manage itself.
+- Run `0-bootstrap` terraform to create state bucket
+- Migrate bootstrap state to GCS
+- Run `1-org` terraform to create folders and shared project
+- Run `2-environments` terraform to create dev and prod projects
+- Configure CI service accounts and GitHub secrets (Phase 2)

 At the end of this phase the organisation and platform are in a known, reproducible state.

 ### 3. Project consumption

-- Create new application or service repositories under the GitHub organisation.
+- Create new application or service repositories under the GitHub organisation
-- Point their Terraform backends at the shared GCS bucket.
+- Point their Terraform backends at the shared GCS bucket with unique prefixes
-- Use Workload Identity Federation to grant CI jobs access to GCP projects.
+- Use org-level GitHub secrets for CI authentication to GCP
-- Use GCP Secret Manager as the canonical store for shared secrets and Ansible lookups.
+- Use GCP Secret Manager as the canonical store for application secrets

-Projects can be added and removed without changing the platform platform.
+Projects can be added and removed without changing the platform.